-245] And, in short, if you steal much, depend upon it that again as much will be stolen from you; and lie who robs and acquires with violence and wrong will submit to one who shall deal after the same fashion with him.
-For God is master of this art, that since every one robs and steals from the other, He punishes one thief by means of another.
-Else where should we find enough gallows and ropes?
+245] And, in short, if you steal much, depend upon it that again as much will be stolen from you; and he who robs and acquires with violence and wrong will submit to one who shall deal after the same fashion with him.
+For God is master of this art, that since everyone robs and steals from the other, He punishes one thief by means of another.
+Elsewhere should we find enough gallows and ropes?